QCA Code Statement

 - Continue to build on our digital capabilities to assure agility and sustain competitiveness

-Our engaging culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of products or entry into adjacent markets.
-More detail on Gamma strategy can be found on pages 16 to 17 of our Annual Report and Accounts 2019 and on our website https://www.gammacommunicationsplc.com/investors/
+Our positive culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of capabilities, products or entry into adjacent markets.
+More detail on Gamma strategy can be found on pages 12 to 13 of our Annual Report and Accounts 2020 and on our website https://www.gammacommunicationsplc.com/investors/

 Principle 2 – Seek to understand and meet shareholder needs and expectations

 Gamma is committed to listening and communicating openly with its shareholders to ensure that its strategy, business model and performance are clearly understood.
 Understanding what analysts and investors think about us, and in turn, helping these audiences understand our business, is a key part of driving our business forward and we actively seek dialogue with analysts, investors and potential investors.
-Communication with shareholders is undertaken through press releases, general presentations at the time of the release of the annual and interim results and face-to-face meetings.
+Communication with shareholders is undertaken through press releases, general presentations at the time of the release of the annual and interim results and face-to-face meetings (both at the time of results and on request).

 There is regular dialogue with institutional shareholders to ensure that the members of the Board develop an understanding of their views and concerns, including meetings after the announcement of the Group’s annual and interim results to the City.
 These meetings allow the Executive Directors to update shareholders on strategy, the Group’s performance and business evolution.
 The Chairman also meets with shareholders separately from the executive.
 All board members receive copies of feedback reports from the investor meetings which are compiled independently by Gamma’s Nominated Advisor, thus keeping them in touch with shareholder opinion.

-Our Senior Independent Director is also available to meet with shareholders on request.
+Our Senior Independent Director and committee Chairs are also available to meet with shareholders on request.

-Gamma also retains the services of Progressive Equity Research who provide independent research and commentary on Gamma.
+Gamma retains the services of Progressive Equity Research who provide independent research and commentary on Gamma.
 This can be accessed by any private investor via Progressive’s website.
+In addition, Gamma seeks to engage with publications which are used by private investors so that commentary on Gamma’s results becomes widely available.

 Principle 3 – Take into account wider stakeholder and social responsibilities and their implications for long-term success

-Gamma has identified its key customers, suppliers and other advisers and recognises that its staff have been instrumental in the growth and success of the business to date.
+Gamma has identified its key customers, suppliers and other advisers and recognises that its own staff have been instrumental in the growth and success of the business to date.
+Below is a summary with further details with reference to Section 172 of the Companies Act being found on pages 26 -29 of our annual report and accounts 2020.

-Customers (both direct and channel partners) are a key relationship for the Group and the Group prides itself on its high standard of customer service.
-Gamma uses the net-promoter score as a measure of customer satisfaction as well as engaging with customers for input and feedback.
+Customers (both direct and channel partners) are key relationships for Gamma and the Group prides itself on its high standard of customer service.
+Gamma uses the net-promoter score to measure customer satisfaction as well as engaging with customers for input and feedback.

-The business relies on a number of suppliers to provide elements of its products and services and develops strong relationships with the suppliers.
-Gamma works closely with relevant regulatory bodies as they shape policy to prevent harms to consumers and businesses.
+The business relies on a number of suppliers to provide elements of its products and services and develops strong relationships with these suppliers.
+Gamma works closely with relevant regulatory bodies as they shape policy to prevent harm to consumers and businesses.

-A high priority is placed on employee engagement, bi-monthly staff surveys are now performed, and the results reviewed and addressed.
+A high priority is placed on employee engagement, regular staff surveys are performed, and the results reviewed and addressed.
 Gamma encourages development of existing staff and ensures that learning opportunities are available.
-The investment and focus on staff leads to low churn compared to the industry and enables us to offer good customer service through knowledgeable and experienced staff.
+The investment and focus on staff leads to low churn compared to the industry as a whole and enables us to offer good customer service through knowledgeable and experienced staff.

 The Board has regard to the feedback of relevant stakeholders in its decision-making and the formulation of strategy.
-It has just formed an ESG sub-committee to focus in more detail on these important areas.
+The ESG board committee focusses in more detail on these important areas.

 Principle 4 – Embed effective risk management, considering both opportunities and threats, throughout the organisation